IdolFest/idolfest-org-website/index.md

 ---
 layout: default
-title: Home
+title: Welcome!
 ---

-Nijiro Events LLC
+Welcome to Nijiro Events
 ==============

-Nijiro Events LLC is on a mission to bring entertainment and community to every idol fan in the US!
+Nijiro Events LLC is on a mission to bring entertainment and community to every idol fan in the US.
 Formed in Washington state in 2021, Nijiro Events currently produces [NW IdolFest](https://nwidolfest.com).

 Questions?
 [Get in touch](mailto:contact@nijiroevents.com).